Rajesh-VPai/HadamardNoise/README.md

 - The HadamardNoise flags off if the runs are unique or duplicate.
 - It also calculates the optimal Length of a Message for a given run (row or k) and for the given levels.(Lengthrecommended).

+It also computes the Hadamard product and the matrix determinant.
 - Development and Test Environment: Windows XP and Java 7 & Netbeans 8.2

 ##### Project Directory Structure